 - waking up feeling confused, hungover, or unable to recall the night before

-- genital or urinary pain and difficulty remembering what happened
+- experiencing genital or urinary pain and difficulty remembering what happened

 Date rape drug or severe intoxication?

-It can be hard to distinguish the effects of a date rape drug from those of alcohol, particularly after consuming large quantities of liquor.
+It can be hard to distinguish the effects of a drug from those of alcohol, particularly after consuming large quantities of liquor.

-People who are accustomed to the effects of alcohol should consider how they normally feel after drinking or when intoxicated.
-An unexplained change in a person’s reactions to alcohol could mean a date rape drug is involved.
+People who are accustomed to the effects of alcohol should consider how they typically feel after drinking or when intoxicated.
+An unexplained change in a person’s reactions to alcohol could involve another drug.

-It is possible to lose consciousness quickly, so a person should not waste time trying to find the perpetrator or researching whether their symptoms match those of a date rape drug.
+It is possible to lose consciousness quickly, so a person should not waste time trying to find the perpetrator or researching whether their symptoms match those of any drug.

-Instead, they should immediately tell a trusted friend that they suspect they may have been drugged.
-They or a friend should call for emergency help by dialing 911 then get themselves to a safe place.
+Instead, they should immediately tell a trusted friend they suspect someone may have drugged them.
+They or a friend should call for emergency help by dialing 911, then get themselves to a safe place.

 They may want to ask a friend for a ride home or go to a public location and tell someone about the drugging.